Connect with others who understand.

 Other Treatment Options

-While medications and psychotherapy are used for the long-term maintenance of schizophrenia, other treatment options can also be used either for maintenance or acute (severe and sudden) psychotic episodes.
+While medications and psychotherapy are the main treatments for managing schizophrenia over time, other options may be used during long-term care or during a sudden, severe episode (called an acute psychotic episode).
 Electroconvulsive therapy (ECT) is one option.

-There is still a lot to learn about the treatment of schizophrenia.
-Although some people may go into remission (a decrease or disappearance of symptoms), currently, no treatment is available that will completely cure this medical condition.
+There’s still a lot to learn about the treatment of schizophrenia.
+Although some people may experience remission (a decrease or disappearance of symptoms), there’s currently no cure for this medical condition.

 Talk With Others Who Understand